AmadeusITGroup/otter/packages/@o3r/dev-tools/README.md

 ## Peer dependencies updater

+> :warning: **Deprecate**: This script is deprecated and will be removed in Otter v12.

 Updates a package.json with the given dependencies' versions and their respective peer dependencies.
 Relies on `npm info` to retrieve package information.